How to Start a K9 Frisbee Toss & Fetch Club in Your Hometown

 How Much Does It Cost to Have This Much Fun?

 Of all the dog sports, K9 Frisbee give the biggest bang for the buck, euro, peso, ruble, etc. We require no up front commitment or administrative cost to start a Club.
-League Fees are only $10 per Team (handler and dog) on your roster, and are due after the 3rdweek of each season.
+League Fees are only:

 Everyone on your Club who plays in Weeks 1, 2 & 3 of each Season will qualify for one custom embroidered commemorative season patch.
 There’s no League Fee for anyone who joins after Week 3, but they will not be guaranteed a patch – just fun.